wtg/shuttletracker/README.md

 1. [Install Go](https://golang.org/doc/install).
 Shuttle Tracker requires Go 1.11 or newer, and we recommend using the latest stable Go release.
 2. Clone the repository to your computer.
 This can be done with `git clone git@github.com:wtg/shuttletracker.git`.
 If you receive a "permission denied" error, ensure you have [added your SSH key to your GitHub account](https://help.github.com/articles/connecting-to-github-with-ssh/).
-3. If you are already familiar with Postgres and prefer to work from Terminal, run `brew install postgresql` to install Postgres to your machine.
-Then run `createdb shuttletracker` to create a Postgres database.
-Then skip to step 7.
-4. If you are unfamiliar with Postgres and prefer to work with a graphical interface, download [Postgres.app](https://postgresapp.com) and [Postico](https://eggerapps.at/postico/).
+3. Download [Postgres.app](https://postgresapp.com) and [Postico](https://eggerapps.at/postico/).
 Postgres.app allows a Postgres server to be started using a graphical interface, while Postico allows a PostgreSQL database to be managed using a graphical interface.
-5. Open Postgres.app and create a new Postgres server by pressing the + in the sidebar.
+4. Open Postgres.app and create a new Postgres server by pressing the + in the sidebar.
 Name the server "shuttletracker" and specify its port as 5432.
 Then press start to run the server.
-6. Open Postico and create a new database named "shuttletracker" by pressing "+ Database".
+5. Open Postico and create a new database named "shuttletracker" by pressing "+ Database".
-7. Switch to the Shuttle Tracker directory (`cd shuttletracker`)
+6. Switch to the Shuttle Tracker directory (`cd shuttletracker`)
-8. Rename `conf.json.sample` to `conf.json`
+7. Rename `conf.json.sample` to `conf.json`
-9. Edit `conf.json` with the following, if necessary:
+8. Edit `conf.json` with the following, if necessary:
     - `Postgres.URL`: URL where Postgres is located.
 This will generally look like `postgres://user:password@localhost/shuttletracker?sslmode=disable` where `user` and `password` are replaced
-10. Install [Node.js and npm](https://nodejs.org/en/download/).
+9. Install [Node.js and npm](https://nodejs.org/en/download/).
 Be sure to download the latest LTS version.
 Do not download the current version or errors will occur when building the project
-11. Switch to the `./frontend` directory.
+10. Switch to the `./frontend` directory.
-12. Run `npm install`
+11. Run `npm install`
-13. Build the frontend using `npx vue-cli-service build --mode development`
+12. Build the frontend using `npx vue-cli-service build --mode development`
     - _Note: if you are working on the frontend, you may instead use `npx vue-cli-service build --mode development --watch` in another terminal to continuously watch for changes and rebuild._
-14. Go back up to the project root directory and build Shuttle Tracker by running `go build -o shuttletracker ./cmd/shuttletracker`
+13. Go back up to the project root directory and build Shuttle Tracker by running `go build -o shuttletracker ./cmd/shuttletracker`
-15. Start the app by running `./shuttletracker`
+14. Start the app by running `./shuttletracker`
-16. Add yourself as an administrator by using `./shuttletracker admins --add RCS_ID`, replacing `RCS_ID` with your RCS ID.
+15. Add yourself as an administrator by using `./shuttletracker admins --add RCS_ID`, replacing `RCS_ID` with your RCS ID.
 See the "Administrators" section below for more information.
-17. Visit http://localhost:8080/ to view the tracking application and http://localhost:8080/admin to view the administration panel.
+16. Visit http://localhost:8080/ to view the tracking application and http://localhost:8080/admin to view the administration panel.
-18. (Optional) Import live data from [/routes](https://shuttles.rpi.edu/routes), [/stops](https://shuttles.rpi.edu/stops), and [/vehicles](https://shuttles.rpi.edu/vehicles).
+17. (Optional) Import live data from [/routes](https://shuttles.rpi.edu/routes), [/stops](https://shuttles.rpi.edu/stops), and [/vehicles](https://shuttles.rpi.edu/vehicles).

 ## Configuration